-The Immunity Alliance comprises:
+The Immunity Alliance

-Considered the largest organ in the lymphatic system and located in the abxominal cavity, the spleen mostly acts as a blood filter and a storage system.
+Considered the largest organ in the lymphatic system and located in the abdominal cavity, the spleen mostly acts as a blood filter and a storage system.
 Red blood cells carry oxygen to active muscle cells but when your horse is resting, around a third of the trillions of red blood cells are stored in the spleen.
-During strenuous exercise, or when the flight-or-flight response is triggered, the spleen contracts and releases the extra required red blood cells into circulation.
+During strenuous exercise, or when the flight/flight response is triggered, the spleen contracts and releases the extra required red blood cells into circulation.

 This spongy tissue resides inside the bones and produces blood cells (erythrocytes and leukocytes), and platelets which help with clotting and white blood cells which fight against infection.